akmaldika/Algeo02-21058/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Long loading time while updating database

+## To Do
 To do:
 - [x] function scanning image to matrix
 - [x] function calculate mean of all matrix
-- [x] function calculate differenc between training image and mean
+- [x] function calculate difference between training image and mean
-- [ ] function calculate value of covarian matrix
+- [x] function calculate value of covarian matrix
-- [ ] function calculate eigen value and eigen vector
+- [x] function calculate eigen value and eigen vector
-- [ ] function calculate value of Eigenface
+- [x] function calculate value of Eigenface
-- [ ] function calculate new face image
+- [x] function calculate new face image
+- [x] Identification function
+- [x] GUI
+- [x] Implement the program to GUI